Build an MLOps Pipeline

 unset $(set | grep -o "^OS_[A-Za-z0-9_]*")

-In the following cell, replace netID with your actual net ID, and replace id_rsa_chameleon with the name of your personal key that you use to access Chameleon resources.
+In the following cell, replace netID with your actual net ID, replace id_rsa_chameleon with the name of your personal key that you use to access Chameleon resources, and replace the all-zero ID with the reservation ID you found earlier..

 # runs in Chameleon Jupyter environment